megaport/terraform-provider-megaport/docs/data-sources/ports.md

 ### Optional

 - `include_resource_tags` (Boolean) Whether to fetch resource tags for each port.
 Enabling this causes an additional API call per port, which may be slow for accounts with many ports.
 - `product_uid` (String) The unique identifier of a specific port to look up.
-If not provided, all ports are returned.
+If not provided, all active ports are returned.

 ### Read-Only